david-fisher/320-F19-Track-II/README.md

    3. Choose an android device to add and then click “next”
    4. Click on latest release and then click “next”
    5. Click finish, that device is now added to the list of device emulators
  b.
-With an Android Device:
+With an Android device:
-  i .Connect usb/usb-c to from computer to phone ii.
+  i.
+Connect usb/usb-c to from computer to phone ii.
 Select the device from list of devices at the top of the screen
  c.
 Click the run button to download and run the app onto the device of your choosing